-These transactions are treated as transactions under common control in accordance with the Accounting Standard for Business Combinations (ASBJ Statement No. 21, December 26, 2008) and Guidance on Accounting Standard for Business Combinations and Business Divestitures (ASBJ Guidance No. 10, December 26, 2008).

-As a result of applying this treatment to the financial statements for the fiscal year ending March 31, 2016, ¥31,716 million in gain on extinguishment of tie-in shares is expected to be recorded as extraordinary income and ¥139 million in loss on extinguishment of tie-in shares is expected to be recorded as extraordinary losses.
+These transactions were treated as transactions under common control in accordance with the Accounting Standard for Business Combinations (ASBJ Statement No. 21, announced on December 26, 2008) and Guidance on Accounting Standard for Business Combinations and Business Divestitures (ASBJ Guidance No. 10, announced on December 26, 2008).
+As a result of applying this treatment to the statement of income for the fiscal year ending March 31, 2016, \(\frac{1}{2}\)31,716 million in gain on extinguishment of tie-in shares is expected to be recorded as extraordinary income and \(\frac{1}{2}\)139 million in loss on extinguishment of tie-in shares is expected to be recorded as extraordinary losses.